MinhTamCK/gxminhhoa.com/README.md

 npm start
 ```

-Then visit http://localhost:3000/ to preview your new website.
+Then visit http://localhost:3000/ to preview your website.
 The Next.js development server will automatically reload the CSS or refresh the whole page, when stylesheets or content changes.

 ### Static build